the-turing-way/the-turing-way/book/website/collaboration/hybrid-collab/hybrid-collab-guidelines.md

 - Plan earlier so that people can block their calendars
 - Plan on movement (time & space)

-## How to manage Hybrid teams
+### Ways to Reduce Distractions

+- Support online participants in booking co-working spaces either near to their location that are equipped with necessary basic facilities such as internet, electricity, and work desks.
+- Share comprehensive information about the available facilities and support resources and provide guidance on how to access them through facilitation documents.

-## Communication Tools for Hybrid Collaboration
+### Communication Tools for Hybrid Collaboration

 - Carefully select tools and technologies that consider inclusivity and the impact on teams.
 - Avoid imposing unsutaible platforms on teams and be open to new options and tools.